Emulator Issues #10904

 Yep, this is a potential optimization.
 However, it depends on how the driver implements syncs, a "best case" here would simply return immediately as the intermediate sync objects have already been signaled.

-Updated by Lithium64 over 6 years ago
+Updated by Lithium64 almost 7 years ago

 I can reproduce the issue, but it only happens with 18.1.0-devel here.